This FAQ explains how patients can manage their My Health Record (MHR) information and what happens when providers access that information in Zedmed.

 Suggestions:

-We recommend providers review the Digital Health Agency, My Health Record and Zedmed My Health Record resources.
+We recommend that providers review the Digital Health Agency, My Health Record and Zedmed's My Health Record resources.

 How does emergency access to a patient's MHR work?

-Emergency access gives access to information and documents that have been restricted.
-If the patient has notifications enabled, they will be notified of the use of the emergency access function.
+Emergency access allows access to restricted information and documents.
+If the patient has notifications enabled, they will be notified when the emergency access function is used.

 Important: In Zedmed, if you try to open a record with an access code, the My Health Record Access Type dialog will prompt you to make a selection.
 In an emergency situation, you can select Emergency Access in accordance with the legislation.
 This will allow the treating healthcare provider to access information in a patient's record without entering an access code.